-Pride Centre
+Inner West Pride Centre

-Council recognises and values the community of the Inner West who identify as lesbian, gay, bisexual, transgender, queer, and other diverse sexual orientations and genders and those with innate variations in sex characteristics, often referred to as intersex.
+Council recognises and celebrates the community of the Inner West who identify as lesbian, gay, bisexual, transgender, queer, and other diverse sexual orientations and genders and those with innate variations in sex characteristics, often referred to as intersex.

-In addition to running their own core programs, Twenty10 will bring the Pride Centre to life through partnerships with other grassroots LGBTIQA+ organisations, groups and communities.
-They are also planning further community consultation and collaboration with Inner West Council to help inform future programming and events
+In addition to running their own core programs at the Centre, Twenty10 is bringing the Pride Centre to life through partnerships with other grassroots LGBTQIA+ organisations, groups and communities.

 Pride Centre purpose